johnvictorfs/atlantisbot/README.md

 #### Notable Commands

 *Arguments format:* \<required\> (optional|default value)

+- `!membro` - Command used for linking and authenticating a RuneScape 3 Account to a Discord User, by making the User hop to different in-game worlds, and checking if he's hopping to the right worlds.

 - `!team` - Saves information about a Team that gets saved in the Bot's database, this information is used to automate team creation and joining of other people, explained in the automated team making task above